 #8 It’s true!
 Orange Tabbies are usually male

-#9 Orange Cats can be long or short haired
+#9 Ginger Tabby Cats can be long or short haired

 The Cat Fancier’s Association have some nice illustrations and explanations of the different tabby markings on their website.

 The full name for the gene that is responsible for the variation in tabby patterns in domestic cats is called Transmembrane aminopeptidase Q. That’s a bit of a mouthful, so it’s reduced to Taqpep for short.

 The purpose of tabby patterning is to provide camouflage for the cat when he or she is hunting.